-He has also served two terms both as a Trustee of the British Council and as a member of the main Board of Scottish Enterprise, and was a member of the Strategy Commission for the German Government’s Excellenzinitiative (2009-2013).
+He has also served two terms both as a Trustee of the British Council and as a member of the main Board of Scottish Enterprise, the Digital Public Services - Sponsor Board, the Advisory Board of the Institute for Cultural Diplomacy, and the Strategy Commission for the German Government’s Excellenzinitiative (2009-2013).

 Tim’s fellowships are from: